zl-liu/o1a-visa-app/README.md

 Replace `Zhengliang_Liu_Resume.pdf` with the path to your PDF file.

+Please note you can also use other programming languages to query this API endpoint.

 #### API Response

 The API will return a JSON object with the following structure: